tesslinden/budgetbuddy/README.md

 * Write unit tests
 * Change the importing process so that old raw transactions files are ignored
 * Debug bar plot label positioning (note to self: I heard the adjustText library can do this automatically -- should look into it)
-* Expand the config.py file to include many parameters that are currently hard-coded elsewhere (e.g. spending & savings targets, plotting parameters, categories & subcategories)
+* Expand the config.py file to include many parameters that are currently hard-coded elsewhere (e.g. plotting parameters, categories & subcategories)
+* Refactor plotting.py and importing.py which are currently a little bit monstrous
 * Add feature: ability to edit merged transaction files via command line
 * Add feature: ability to annotate a transaction with a note